29 Astonishing E-learning Statistics for 2022

-E-learning statics show online education can help us address the pressing concerns of global climate change.
+E-learning statistics show online education can help us address the pressing concerns of global climate change.
 And universities are leading the way.

 The Open University is Britain’s largest online university.
-In the US, the University of Phoenix-Arizona was ranked first in 2016, with 128,410 students taking only distance learning courses.
+In the US, the University of Phoenix-Arizona is currently ranked first with 320,973 students.

-22. In 2019, Canvas had the largest LMS (learner management system) market share in the US, with 31.9% of institutions using it.
+22. Canvas had the largest LMS (learner management system) market share in the US, with 36.7% of institutions using it in 2020.

-BlackBoard claimed second place with 29.5%.
-Moodle, which, unlike BlackBoard, is open source, had the third largest market share of institutions (17.1%).
+E-learning stats also show that BlackBoard claimed second place with 26.8%.
+Moodle, which is open source, had the third-largest market share (16.2%).

 E-learning has the potential to transform the developing world.
 While North America and Europe are leaders in online learning, Africa is catching up at an impressive rate.